 In the last 20 years, thousands of companies have embraced policies and procedures designed to improve LGBTQ+ integration, but this remains a significant challenge for several workplaces.
 Research suggests that younger employees will be most likely to push change in terms of diversity and inclusion in LGBTQ+ in the work environment.

-Reverse mentoring for LGBTQ+ integration allows to match senior employees with younger, more junior LGBTQ+ staff or allies.
+Reverse mentoring for LGBTQ+ integration works by matching senior employees with younger LGBTQ+ staff or allies.
 Reverse mentoring is one of the key methods recommended to businesses that wish to be more LGBTQ+ friendly.
 It is suggested not only to help increase senior employees' understanding of LGBTQ+ issues, but also to improve LGBTQ+ employees' career development.

 Traditional mentoring focuses on developing the junior mentee, but both parties benefit from reverse mentoring.
 Senior mentees get insightful feedback from younger mentors, which helps them actively change and be more understanding and use their position to enhance the culture of the work environment.